mbeddr/mps-platform-docs/src/doc/docs/home/plugins.md

     - [Web-based projectional editing is moving forward](https://specificlanguages.com/posts/2022-02/15-mps-and-the-web/){{ blog('sl') }}
     - [MPSServer and WebEditKit](https://specificlanguages.com/posts/2022-02/16-mpsserver-and-webeditkit/){{ blog('sl') }}

-!!! question "How do you translate every part of MPS?[^2]"
+!!! question "How do you translate every part of MPS?"

     You can install a [language pack](https://plugins.jetbrains.com/search?tags=Language%20Pack) for IntelliJ-based projects.
 A complete translation of MPS is not feasible because some parts are hard coded.
     There are also known bugs with extended characters (MPS-31835) and [Unicode](https://youtrack.jetbrains.com/issues/MPS?q=unicode)